GenesisEducationKyiv/software-engineering-school-4-0-Svitlana-Marchenko/README.md

     -   `409`: Email already exists in the database.

 ## Run
+1) Create .env file like .env.example:

-To run the program try to write
+2) To run the program try to write

 ```
 docker-compose up --build